-Access information about what public passenger and ancillary certificates are, how to get them and understand the requirements for each are.
+Access information about public passenger ancillary certificates, how to get them and understand the requirements for each.

 There are two types of public passenger vehicle:

 There are four main types of ancillary certificate but you need to make sure that you’re licenced to operate the vehicle as well (e.g. for buses you need have a heavy vehicle driver licence also).
 The one you need depends on what you want to use it for:

 You can also use the Self-Assessment – Ancillary Certificate Tool to find out whether an ancillary certificate is required for drivers of a particular services.